paezha/Reproducible-Research-Workflow/README.md

 ## Assessment

-Students will be assessed based on the completion of a sequence of activities.
+Students are assessed based on the completion of a sequence of activities.
 Note that the activities are designed to combine towards one final deliverable, so it is not advisable to skip any of them.